Intelligent transportation system: Cooperative systems on the road

 Communication cooperation on the road includes car-to-car, car-to-infrastructure, and vice versa.
 Data available from vehicles are acquired and transmitted to a server for central fusion and processing.
 These data can be used to detect events such as rain (wiper activity) and congestion (frequent braking activities).
 The server processes a driving recommendation dedicated to a single or a specific group of drivers and transmits it wirelessly to vehicles.
 The goal of cooperative systems is to use and plan communication and sensor infrastructure to increase road safety.

 The definition of cooperative systems in road traffic is according to the European Commission:

 "Road operators, infrastructure, vehicles, their drivers and other road users will cooperate to deliver the most efficient, safe, secure and comfortable journey.
 The vehicle-vehicle and vehicle-infrastructure co-operative systems will contribute to these objectives beyond the improvements achievable with stand-alone systems."

 World Congress on Intelligent Transport Systems (ITS World Congress) is an annual trade show to promote ITS technologies.
 ERTICO– ITS Europe, ITS America and ITS AsiaPacific sponsor the annual ITS World Congress and exhibition.
 Each year the event takes place in a different region (Europe, Americas or Asia-Pacific).
 The first ITS World Congress was held in Paris in 1994.

-Smart transportation – new business models

-New mobility and smart transportation models are emerging globally.
-Bike sharing, car sharing and scooter sharing schemes like Lime or Bird are continuing to gain popularity; electric vehicle charging schemes are taking off in many cities; the connected car is a growing market segment; while new, smart parking solutions are being used by commuters and shoppers all over the world.
-All these new models provide opportunities for solving last-mile issues in urban areas.

-ITS in the connected world

-Mobile operators are becoming a significant player in these value chains (beyond providing just connectivity).
-Dedicated apps can be used to take mobile payments, provide data insights and navigation tools, offer incentives and discounts, and act as a digital commerce medium.

-Payments and billing flexibility

-These new mobility models call for high monetization agility and partner management capabilities.
-A flexible settlements and billing platform enables revenues to be shared quickly and easily and provides an overall better customer experience.
-As well as a better service, users can also be rewarded by discounts, loyalty points and rewards, and engaged via direct marketing.